Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Settings

 In MAR1, the missingness depends solely on $Z_2$, whereas in MAR2, it depends on both $Z_2$ and the covariate of interest $X_1$.
 Under MNAR, we allow $R_i$ to depend on the unobserved outcome $Y$, with progressively richer dependence structures:

 Specifically, in MNAR1 the missingness depends on $Z_2$ and $Y$.
 In MNAR2 and MNAR3, $X_1$ and $X_2$ are added to the model, respectively, and both are included in MNAR4.
+We introduce $g(Y_i)$ to accommodate two implementations used in our simulations.
+In the linear regression settings, we take $g$ to be an indicator function, for example, $g(Y_i) = I(Y_i < y_0)$ for a prespecified $y_0$.
+In the logistic regression setting, we take $g$ to be the identity function, i.e., $g(Y_i) = Y_i$.
+We refer the reader to Section~\ref{sec:supplementary-setting-details} for additional details.
 Building upon MNAR4, we additionally introduce interaction effects between $Y$ and the covariates/confounders:

 Here, interaction terms between $X_1$ and $Y$, and between $X_2$ and $Y$, are included in MNAR5 and MNAR6, respectively.
 In MNAR7, an interaction term between $Z_2$ and $Y$ is included.